andreav/swgit/doc/readme/_build/text/readme.arch.txt

    * One per release

-   * Is owned by ALL developers: every user has resposability when pushing on it
+   * Is owned by ALL developers: every user has responsibility when pushing on it

    * Is usually set as integration branch (see "intbr")